Near-Optimal Algorithms for Group Distributionally Robust Optimization and Beyond: Experiments

 \paragraph{Step sizes.} The choice of step sizes is crucial to the practical performance of first-order methods.
 We found that the decreasing step size $\eta_{\theta, t} \sim 1/\sqrt{t}$ for $\theta_t$ and the fixed step size $\eta_{q} \sim 1/\sqrt{T}$ for $q_t$ gave the best results.
 More precisely, we set $\eta_{\theta, t} = \frac{C_{\theta}D}{\sqrt{t}}$ ($t \in [T]$) and $\eta_{q} = C_q\sqrt\frac{\log m}{m T}$, where $C_\theta \in [0.1, 5.0]$ and $C_q \in [0.1, 3.0]$ are hyper-parameters tuned for each algorithm.
 We used the best hyper-parameter found by Optuna~\citep{Optuna2019} for the shown results.

-\paragraph{Mini-batch.} The use of mini-batch often improves the stability of stochastic gradient algorithms.
+\paragraph{Mini-batch and Initialization.} The use of mini-batch often improves the stability of stochastic gradient algorithms.
 In our experiments, we used mini-batches of size $10$ to evaluate stochastic gradients.
 Neither the objective values of outputs nor the stability was improved with larger mini-batch sizes.
 The group DRO objective is evaluated using the entire dataset.
+Further, we initialized the algorithms with $\theta_1 = \mathbf{0}$.